 - Pole Attachments/Joint Use: Represented multiple electric utilities in contract disputes, negotiations, regulatory proceedings and litigation, involving pole attachment and joint use agreements.

 - Patronage capital class actions: Lead team and arguments resulting in trial court’s dismissal of two class actions, patronage capital lawsuits filed against three named distribution EMCs.
-In both cases, plaintiffs challenged the EMCs’ patronage capital distribution practices using many legal theories, including alleged violations of the EMC enabling act, breach of contract, unjust enrichment, breach of fiduciary duty, money had and received, conspiracy, conversion, and breach of the implied obligation of good faith.
+In both cases, plaintiffs challenged the EMCs’ patronage capital distribution practices using many legal theories.
 In general, plaintiffs sought to increase electricity rates and remake how EMCs operate in Georgia.
 The trial court dismissed the statutory claims because nothing in the EMC enabling act requires EMCs to distribute patronage capital to current or former members.
 The act simply provides EMCs should address the allocation and disposition of revenues in their bylaws, which all the EMCs did.
-All other claims of the plaintiffs were separately addressed and dismissed.

 - Electrical fire claims: Lead investigations of a series of fire claims for electric utility alleging new technology ignited fires.
 Following investigation, including both scene inspection and laboratory exams, causation was determined not to be new technology, and no suits were filed against the electric utility.